 Jay Levenson

-Jay Levenson has served as the Director of the International Program since 1996, managing a variety of initiatives, including Contemporary and Modern Art Perspectives (C-MAP), the Museum’s global research project.
+Jay Levenson served as the esteemed Director of the International Program at MoMA for three decades, from 1996 until his passing in 2026.
+He launched the Museum’s Contemporary and Modern Art Perspectives (C-MAP) international research program and by extension this publishing platform.
 Prior to that he was Deputy Director for Program Administration at the Solomon R. Guggenheim Museum, New York.
-He has served as guest curator for major exhibitions at the National Gallery of Art and the National Museum of Asian Art of the Smithsonian Institution.
-A graduate of Yale College and Yale Law School, and awarded a PhD in art history by the Institute of Fine Arts of New York University, he has held positions both as a curator and museum administrator, and as an attorney.
+He served as guest curator for major exhibitions at the National Gallery of Art and the National Museum of Asian Art of the Smithsonian Institution.
+A graduate of Yale College and Yale Law School, and awarded a PhD in art history by the Institute of Fine Arts of New York University, he held positions both as a curator and museum administrator, and as an attorney.

 Contributions